OddCameras.com Olympus Pen FT

 Camera bottom.

-Battery compartment, takes a PX675 mercury battery.
+Battery compartment, takes a PX625 mercury battery.
 There are replacements available.
-And there are loads of discussions about it.
+And there are loads of discussions about it, see end of the page.
 Rewind release, Tripod socket.
 On the lens barrel: EV setting numbers.

 jpgodd/135_half_olympus_pen_ft_IMG_20250611_091905.jpg